bneijt/construir/README.md

 Status
 =======
 The `jobrunner.py` script will run job files form the queue directory.
-Creating jobs needs to still be easier.
+Creating job images is done using the `jobs/mkjob.py` script, which takes a directory as it's first argument.

 How it works